Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Costs estimates for 3G detectors

 \subsection{Overview of ET MDC-1}

-ET MDC-1 contains one-month of observation with the 3G detector ET.
+ET MDC-1 contains one month of simulated observation with the 3G detector ET~\footnote{ET MDC1 data are publicly available from \url{http://et-origin.cism.ucl.ac.be}}.
 The population model used in ET MDC-1 includes 6812 BBH, 61217 BNS, and 2029 NSBH sources over the month, and varying numbers of detections possible depending on the detector network.
 We consider three types of detector networks: ET, ET-CE, and ET-CE-CEL (ET-2CE).
-Here, CE is assumed to be located at the LIGO Hanford site and CEL at the LIGO Livingston site, with the same PSD used in the PE experiments.
+Here, `CE' is assumed to be located at the LIGO Hanford site and `CEL' at the LIGO Livingston site, with the same PSD used in the PE experiments.
 We calculate the network SNR for each network configuration and present the cumulative distribution of the SNR in Fig.~\ref{fig:mdc_SNR_duration}.
 Setting SNR=8 as the detection threshold, a single ET could detect most BBH sources but would miss a certain fraction of BNS and NSBH sources.
 Adding CEs to the network significantly enlarges the detection range of BNS and NSBH sources.

 We also show the cumulative distribution of the signal duration in Fig.~\ref{fig:mdc_SNR_duration}.
 The signal duration is defined as the time it takes for the binary system to evolve from 5 Hz to the merger, computed using the 0PN equation.
 We add an additional 4s to the duration of each signal to account for the FFT corruption in real data analysis.
 Most BBH signals have durations less than 100s, while NSBH and BNS signals are mostly longer than 100s.
 Some BNS signals can last for over an hour.